 Over the years, many of my students have told me that after doing Feldenkrais back pain sessions, their jaw and neck felt better, or that relaxing their pelvis helped their jaw.

-That’s why I made a new TMJ volume back in 2019.
+That’s why I made a new TMJ volume.
 It includes movements for your back, spine, and pelvis to help you feel better and get rid of any facial or jaw pain.